Jaded-Encoding-Thaumaturgy/vs-rgtools/README.md

 ## RGVS/RGSF
+#### All
+- Internally detect sample type and choose `core.rgvs` or `core.rgsf` automatically (this is the main reason why I wrote this thing in the first place)

 #### Repair
-- use std.Minimum, std.Maximum and std.Expr to perform mode 1 in RGSF (commentable)
+- Use std.Minimum, std.Maximum and std.Expr to perform mode 1 in RGSF (commentable)

 #### RemoveGrain
-- use std.Convolution and std.Median for modes 4, 11, 12, 19 and 20 (commentable)
+- Use std.Convolution and std.Median for modes 4, 11, 12, 19 and 20 (commentable)

 #### Clense
-- use std.Expr instead of RGVS (commentable)
+- Use std.Expr instead of RGVS (commentable)

 See Vapoursynth website for more information on RGVS - http://www.vapoursynth.com/doc/plugins/rgvs.html